Puppychan/bird-bay-lag-game/README.md

 - Please follow step by step instruction in this section [here](#running-on-rpi4)

-## Clone project
+### Clone project

 - Open terminal and navigate to the folder you want to clone the project
 - Clone the project with this command on the terminal:
   ```shell
     git clone https://github.com/Puppychan/bird-bay-lag-game
   ```
+---
+## 2️⃣ Project Execution

-## Running on QUEMU
+### 🎉 Gameplay on QUEMU

 - Open terminal or console in the root
 - Run `make cleanall-run` - please wait for a few minutes - the video frames make the compiling time a bit long.
 - If this run is not your first run, and you did not modify anything in `data` folder, or you did not delete or modify an `object` folder -> just run `make test` to save your time
 - When there is a black screen - QUEMU - OS system appearing:

-### The Team OS System
+#### OS System

 - Type **help** in terminal to see the instruction.
 - Type `displayImage`: to view list of images, and type `w` or `s` to scroll the image vertically
 - Type `displayVideo`: to view a video generating using a list of frames written in hexadecimals, a reason why the compiling time is so long
 - Type `displayName`: to view list of all members' name with rainbow colors.
 - Type `\n` - new line - return keyboard to exist the current command.
 - Type `playGame`: to open a `Bird Bay Lag` game.
 In game:
     - To control the game, ensure you are still typing on the terminal/ console.
     - In **Menu**:
       - Type `s` to move down the selection and choose suitable option in Menu